funvill/funvill.github.io/_posts/2013-11-24-a-response-to-life-tracking-and-quantified-self-movement.md

 ---
-title: A response to Life tracking and Quantified Self movement.
+title: "A response to Life tracking and Quantified Self movement."
 date: 2013-11-24 00:40:00
+categories:
-categories: Rants
+- Rants
+slug: a-response-to-life-tracking-and-quantified-self-movement

 ---

 A few days ago someone was asking about live tracking and productivity hacks this is my response to them.
 <blockquote>I use timers on my phone, Google calendar, and a spread sheet.
 All portable tools that have there versions on just about every platform/system.
 (IOS, Outlook, etc)